-The Academic Centers for Excellence is comprised of the Writers' Room and the Learning Center on the 4th floor of the Schurz Library, the Math Tutoring Center in Northside 310, and the Computer Science and Informatics Tutoring Center in Northside 209.
+The Academic Centers for Excellence is comprised of the:

+- 1. Writers' Room and the Learning Center on the 4th floor of the Schurz Library - 2.
+Math Tutoring Center in Northside 310, and the; - 3.
+Computer Science and Informatics Tutoring Center in Northside 209.